 Infants and children

 Do not rely on masks or bandanas for protection.
 Not all masks are effective and can provide a false sense of protection from smoke.
-An “N95” respirator, properly worn, can offer some protection but may be in short supply.
+An “N95” respirator can offer some protection if you must be outdoors, but it must be properly worn.
 Masks and face coverings help reduce transmission of COVID-19, but do not protect against smoke.

 Follow these recommendations based on current air quality: